sidneyniuhtc/sidneyniuhtc.github.io/CMakeTutorial/2. Write/02 CTtest Framework/README.md

 ## CTest Framework

 ### What is ctest?
-ctest is cmake test framework, it provides cross-platform test
+ctest is cmake test framework, it provides cross-platform unit test.

 ### Project File Sample